pippinbarr/cart253/assignments/challenges/variables/README.md

 ### Step 5: Shaking with rage

 Make Mr. Furious shake with anger.
-Changing his position with random numbers ever frame is one way you could achieve this?
+Changing his position with random numbers every frame is one way you could achieve this?

 ### Step 6: More Shaking

 Instead of him shaking all the time, make Mr. Furious shake more and more over time up to some limit.

-Could you even have a single `rage` variable that controls his colour *and* his shaking?
+🌶️ Could you even have a single `rage` variable you use to control his colour *and* his shaking?
+The `map()` function could be your friend, or possibly `lerp()`

 ## References